LoopKit/loopdocs/docs/browser/identifiers.md

     * [Action: Validate Secrets Errors](bb-errors.md#action-validate-secrets-errors){: target="_blank" } tells you what to search for in the file
     * Resolve the error and repeat the Action: [Validate Secrets](#validate-secrets)

+!!! important "Ask For Help Early"
+    Please if you are having trouble - [ask for help early by clicking on this link](bb-errors.md#help-with-errors){: target="_blank" }.

 !!! tip "Pro Tip: Validate Secrets"
     The Action `Validate Secrets` is run every time you do any other action.
 Technically, you never have to run the action by itself - you could start with `Add Identifiers`.